plfa/plfa.github.io/out/Stlc.md

 if the condition is true the conditional reduces to the first branch and if false it reduces to the second branch.a

-In an informal presentation of the formal semantics, the rules are written as follows.
+In an informal presentation of the formal semantics, the rules for reduction are written as follows.

     L ⟹ L′
     --------------- ξ·₁